Speakers

 Felipe Vilella

-I have published 42 papers in peer-reviewed journals with an accumulated impact factor of 399.035.
-My papers have been cited 2267 times with an average of 56.68 citations/paper.
-My H-Index is 21, and I publish 12 book chapters in English and Spanishs, and I am a regular contributor and reviewer of international journals.
-I have directed 6 doctoral theses.
-I have participated in over 16 international projects so far, being principal investigator in 11 of them.
-I have participated as invited speaker in over 87 international conferences.
+He has published 44 papers in peer-reviewed journals with an accumulated impact factor of 399.35.
+His papers have been cited 2,267 times with an average of 56.68 citations/paper.
+He has an H-Index of 24, has published 12 book chapters, and has directed 6 Ph.D. theses.
+He has participated in over 16 international projects, being an independent principal investigator in 11.
+He has participated as an invited speaker at over 80 international conferences.

 Dagan Wells